 A rainfly could either be present in its construction.
 But choosing a unit that has a rainfly is quite beneficial since it protects you from the heat and rain.

 Dome tents are great for those who are looking for tents that can be quickly pitched.
 Its construction enables it to generate as much space as possible to its users.

 One of the known issues of dome tents is their stability.
 When placed in windy areas, these dome tents usually experience problems in holding up.

 I am not saying that they are flimsy.
-It is just that there’s a sense of worry whenever dome tents shelter you in pressing conditions.
+It is just that there's a sense of worry whenever you are sheltered by dome tents in pressing conditions.

 Because of this problem, geodesic tents are introduced in the market.
-This tent is like a dome tent.
+Basically, this tent is like a dome tent.

 The only start difference it has with its predecessor is the presence of a plethora of poles.

 Of course, the more poles crossing the tent, the more stable the latter gets!